 Conductor bars: are factory wired to a junction box mounted on the outer frame of the switch.
 Building power must be provided to each switch and field connected at the junction box.
 Building power must be separately provided to incoming and outgoing runs of electrified straight and curved rails.
-See Figures 24, 25, 26 and 27 for typical wiring harnesses.
-See Figure 28 for an example of a wiring harness for a switch with both Side and Bottom Contact conductor bars.
+See Figure 20 for typical wiring harness.